One Hour Photo: Plot

 Sy Parrish is a photo technician at a one-hour photo lab in big-box store SavMart.
-He lives alone with a pet hamster, has no friends or love life, and lives only for his work, which he considers a "vital service".
-His favorite customers are the Yorkin family, whose photos he has developed for many years.
-Over the years, he has grown obsessed with the family, enshrining them in his home with their photos that he secretly copies.
+He resides alone with a pet hamster, has no friends or love life, and lives only for his work, which he considers a "vital service".
+Over many years of developing their photos, he has grown obsessed with the Yorkin family, enshrining them in his home with secret copies of their family photos.

-Sy eventually manages to spark a connection with Nina Yorkin when he pretends to be interested in a book that he saw her purchase.
-Nina learns that Sy lives a solitary existence, something only her son Jake had considered previously.
-The next day, store manager Bill Owens discovers, through an audit investigation on company expenditures, that over the span of nine years, Sy has printed many more prints than those that have been ordered and paid for by the customers.
-For this, as well as many other infractions, Sy is fired, although Bill allows him to finish the week.
-Sy is devastated.
+Sy sparks a connection with Nina Yorkin by feigning interest in a book he saw her purchase.
+Nina becomes aware of Sy's solitary existence, something only her son Jake had known about.
+When store manager Bill Owens audits company expenditures, he discovers Sy has spent nine years producing many more prints than customers have paid for.
+Sy is devastated when Bill fires him.

-While inspecting a customer's photos, Sy discovers that Will Yorkin is having an affair, and his idyllic conception of the Yorkins as the perfect family is shattered.
-He surreptitiously places the photos of Will and his mistress, Maya Burson, into a packet of photos that Nina was scheduled to pick up.
-Meanwhile, Sy takes paparazzi-style photos of Bill's young daughter, and gives the film with the photos to Yoshi, another SavMart employee.
+Permitted to work to the end of the week, Sy discovers Will Yorkin's photos reveal he is having an affair.
+His idyllic conception of the Yorkins as the perfect family is shattered.
+He surreptitiously places the photos of Will and his mistress, Maya Burson, into Nina's order.
+He takes paparazzi-style photos of Bill's young daughter, and gives the film with the photos to Yoshi, another SavMart employee.
 Yoshi turns Sy's photos over to Bill, who reports the matter to the police.
+Detectives James Van Der Zee and Paul Outerbridge investigate Sy's obsession.

-While detectives James Van Der Zee and Paul Outerbridge discover Sy's obsession, Sy confronts Will and Maya during a rendezvous in their hotel room.
-Armed with a knife and a camera, Sy forces the lovers to pose naked in sexual positions while he takes pictures.
-After the confrontation, Sy notices that the police have arrived at the hotel, and escapes through an emergency exit.
-The exit door trips an alarm, and Van Der Zee pursues Sy while Outerbridge finds Will and Maya physically unharmed but emotionally traumatized.
-After the police arrest Sy in the parking garage, Sy claims "I just took pictures."
+Sy confronts Will and Maya during a hotel rendezvous.
+Armed with a knife and a camera, Sy forces the lovers to pose naked in sexual positions.
+When police arrive, Sy escapes through an emergency exit, but Van Der Zee catches him.
+Outerbridge finds Will and Maya physically unharmed but emotionally traumatized.
+Sy is arrested in the parking garage, claiming "I just took pictures."

-In the police interrogation room, Sy breaks down and implies that his parents took pornographic photos of him when he was a child.
-Before the detective leaves, Sy asks if he can see his photos; the detective obliges.
-The photos are merely shots of random objects and furnishings in a hotel room; none of Will and Maya.
-The film ends with a photo of the Yorkins with Sy, each person in the photo smiling.
+Sy breaks down under police interrogation and implies his parents took pornographic photos of him when he was a child.
+Sy asks to see the hotel photos and the detective obliges.
+The prints depict random hotel room furnishings; none show Will or Maya.